nestauk/afs_early_years_labour_market_analysis/afs_early_years_labour_market_analysis/pipeline/data_enrichment/README.md

 ## 3. `filter_relevant_jobs.py`

 This script creates a series of summary tables saved to `analysis/data` for the purpose of generating streamlit graphs.
+You will need to run this script if you want to run the streamlit app or OJO analysis notebook.

 ```bash
 python filter_relevant_jobs.py